dayhaysoos/use-shopping-cart/MIGRATION.md

 3. **Modern Dependencies**: All dependencies updated to latest stable versions
 4. **Improved TypeScript**: Better type definitions and React 19 compatibility

-### What's Next?
+### Release Status

-We're continuing work on v4.0.0 with these upcoming features:
+`v4.0.0-rc.1` is the current release candidate.

+Completed v4 work includes:

+- React 19 support
-- **Redux Removal (Coming in v4.0.0)**: Replace Redux with a lightweight class-based cart
+- Redux removal in favor of a class-based cart core
-- **Full TypeScript Migration**: Convert entire codebase from JavaScript to TypeScript
-- **Smaller Bundle Size**: Reduce bundle size by ~70% by removing Redux
-- **Framework Agnostic Core**: Use the cart with React, Vue, Svelte, or vanilla JS

-The React 19 upgrade you just completed is the first step.
-Stay tuned for the complete v4.0.0 release!
+- TypeScript migration across the core and React bindings
+- Updated tests, tooling, and docs for the new architecture

+The final v4.0.0 release is focused on release hardening, CI validation, and documentation polish.

 ### Getting Help